Screenwriting

 Students will receive individual feedback and notes on their writing and outlines.

-Because creative writing is about the process as well as the product, students will be evaluated on their growth as a writer in addition to their understanding and demonstration of the skills they learn.
+Because creative writing is about the process as well as the product, students will be evaluated on their growth as writers, as well as on their understanding and demonstration of the skills they learn.
 Being a writer is not just about producing flawless work; it’s also about the evolution and improvement of one’s abilities over time.

 Communication